Paradoon/projec2/README.md

 <h1>Maze Running</h1>
-<h2>Time to get stressed.</h2>
+<h2>Time to get stressed.
+Clock is ticking.
-<h2>Clock is ticking.
 Find your way to the blue portal to get to next level, you have 20 seconds to complete all levels.
 Move with key arrows.</h2>

 <h2>Live page</h2>
 Live website: <a href="https://paradoon.github.io/projec2/" rel="nofollow">Maze Running</a>